CybOXProject/cyboxproject.github.io/samples/index.md

 title: CybOX Samples
 ---

+Note: all samples are stored in the [CybOX Schemas](https://github.com/CybOXProject/schemas) GitHub repository, and will redirect there.

 |Sample|Description|
 |------|-----------|
 |[Artifact Instance](https://github.com/CybOXProject/schemas/blob/master/samples/CybOX_Artifact_Instance.xml)|A basic example of the Artifact Object that shows how it may be used in an instance to capture network traffic.|